andyblight/nRF905Py3/README.md

 more than once is a simple method of ensuring that something gets through but it was decided that if reliable communication was required, a higher level package could be used to ensure safe delivery.
+1. The address matched pin is not used.
+The changes in state of this pin require no action by the driver so can be ignored.

 The following design limitations have been imposed to keep the driver simple.